Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/management.md

 - Training required in programming CH32V003F4P6 using MounRiver Studio, provided by YouTube videos

 ### Jim
-- Jim of all trades: knowledge in all engineering areas
+- Jim of all trades: modules in all engineering areas except G
-- Information gatherer
+- Hands on building/fabrication experience from internship

 ### Leo
 - 15 years of manufacturing experience